The Czech tax environment: Transparent and competitive

 Other taxes

-Several rather immaterial taxes such as property tax and road tax are applicable in the Czech Republic.
+Several rather immaterial taxes such as property tax and road tax for selected vehicles are applicable in the Czech Republic.

 Ondřej Janeček